rubayetafsan/Fitness-Tracking-App/README.md

 ### Activity Page
 - Lists various fitness activities with details such as distance and duration.
 - Each activity can be clicked to view more details.

+### Calendar Page
+- Allows users to view their activities on a calendar.
+- Users can select a date to view details of the activities performed on that day.

 ### Account Settings
 - Allows users to update their email and password.
 - Includes form validation and error messages.